razor-network/oracle-node/README.md

 ### Import Account

-If you already have an account created, and have it's private key, that account can be imported into the `razor-go` client.
+If you already have an account created, and have its private key, that account can be imported into the `razor-go` client.
 To do that, you can use the `import` command.
 You'll be asked the private key first and then the password which you want to encrypt your keystore file with.

 razor cli